Supplement: Testing Before July 2026 #

 Key Information: A simple dipole oriented parallel to Earth’s surface is a horizontally polarized antenna.

 When your dipole is horizontal (parallel to the ground), it produces horizontally polarized waves.
+The newer pool reframes the question to ask how antenna polarization is described — by the orientation of the electric field.

 Quarter-Wave Antenna Length for 2 Meters #